jillesvangurp/www.jillesvangurp.com/_posts/2008-10-17-openid-study-at-google.md

 ---
 Google and Yahoo have both posted a usability study for federated and openid logins.
 Basically both of them hint at keeping things simple and as easy to use for the user.
 Google has a quite nice suggestion about the UI but they all but stop at going all the way.

-We've done a lot of thinking on this topic regarding the <a href="http://www.jillesvangurp.com/2008/10/09/local-interaction-demo-on-youtube/">demo and youtube</a> movie I linked last week.
+We've done a lot of thinking on this topic regarding the [demo and youtube](https://www.jillesvangurp.com/2008/10/09/local-interaction-demo-on-youtube/) movie I linked last week.
 We have a similar problem that our users have to login, somehow and then login again for OAuth like authentication with e.g. Facebook for extra features.

 I really like Google's UI but would like to suggest a few simplifications: